Beryl Technologies, LLC

 Q3: How much does it cost and how long will it take to do the calibration?

-A3: for next business day: standard charge
+A3: Typically done by next business day: standard charge (approx $225)

-for walk-in, 2-4 hours: (standard charge+$50, by appointment only)
+for walk-in, 2-3 hours: (standard charge + rush, by appointment only)

 Q4: How many people are needed to use your device and conduct the test on a vehicle?

-A4: Typically one person is required to conduct smoke tests on regular cab trucks RVs, buses, box trucks and etc with few exceptions, if the distance between the tail pipe and the steering wheel is greater than 23 ft. and less than 100 ft. only the BT Wireless meter can test these vehicles using one person.
+A4: Typically one person is required to conduct smoke tests on regular cab trucks RVs, buses, box trucks and etc with few exceptions, if the distance between the tail pipe and the steering wheel is greater than 23 ft. and less than 100 ft.

 Q5: Does the meter have a GPS?